 Programs to promote women

 Kering is committed to inspiring women to develop their talents and to supporting them with initiatives such as mentoring programs, which prepare women through experience-sharing to take on positions of responsibility.
 Kering is also proud to participate in the women’s international leadership program, EVE.
-These actions are yielding results: today at Kering, women make up 63% of the total workforce, 56% of managers, 33% of the Executive Committee, and 64% of the Board of Directors, making the Group one of the companies in France’s CAC40 stock market index with the highest proportions of women throughout its organization.
-The objective is to achieve men-women parity and gender pay equality at every level of the Group.
+These actions are yielding results: today women at Kering account for 63% of our total headcount; 57% of managers; 42% of our Executive Committee and 56% of our Board of Directors (excluding Directors representing employees) – placing Kering well ahead of other CAC 40 companies in terms of gender equal leadership.